SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 SoundQubed 8 Gauge Amp Kits

 SoundQubed 8 gauge amp kits are generally intended for smaller amplifier installations with lower current demand.
+Eight gauge wire can be useful for compact systems, but it should not be used for a large amplifier just because the cable fits into the amplifier terminal.

 An 8 gauge kit may fit: